rewisPage/SJ-PC-Store-SIMS/README.md

 ## 🔄 System Overview and Ecosystem
-Unlike traditional retail environments with fixed manufacturer prices, SJ PC Store utilizes a component-based business model[cite: 1].
+Unlike traditional retail environments with fixed manufacturer prices, SJ PC Store utilizes a component-based business model.
 The system ecosystem addresses this by bridging two core enterprise workflows:

 * **📦 Procure-to-Pay (P2P):** Handles inbound logistics.
 It categorizes wholesale or scrap hardware by specific blueprints (e.g., storage capacity and health, RAM generation) and logs the baseline costs, updating inventory and triggering low-stock alerts when inventory dips below minimum thresholds.
 * **🛒 Order-to-Cash (O2C):** Manages outbound sales.
 Because the shop deals with second-hand units whose prices fluctuate based on their internal components, the system dynamically calculates the final price during the custom assembly and checkout process.
 It then processes the payment, issues a digital receipt, and finalizes the sale by deducting the specific serialized items from the inventory.